monikagorkhiya/sd-workflows/content/home/01-title.md

 #### Workshop Template Setup

 * Create a github.com account.
-* Visit https://git.pride.improwised.dev/monikagorkhiya/emi-calculator, and hit "Fork" button
+* Visit https://github.com/improwised/emi-calculator, and hit "Fork" button
-* After fork, you will see your username instead of "monikagorkhiya" in above URL
+* After fork, you will see your username instead of "improwised" in above URL

 ---

-* Enable Github Pages on your fork of the template.(Only work with Github)
+* Enable Github Pages on your fork of the template.

 ![Github Pages](images/configure_github_pages.png)

 ---
-#### Workshop Template Setup (if work with github)
+#### Workshop Template Setup

 * Configure local git to add your name and email